 State Tournament (2012, 2015)

-This competition, sponsored by the Minnesota Academy of Science, takes place once a year.
+Science Bowl is sponsored by the Minnesota Academy of Science and takes place once a year.
 Students compete against other school teams on questions from a variety of science topics.

 National Middle School Science Bowl (2009)